What’s the big deal?

 Most of the best polarizer manufacturers offer a low-profile version that mitigates vignetting.
-Low profile polarizers are more money (oh well), usually require a special lens cap (a minor annoyance), and don’t have external threads (not an issue for me).
+Low profile polarizers are more money (oh well), sometimes require a special lens cap (a minor annoyance), and don’t have external threads for adding more filters (not an issue for me).

 Since I’m all about simplicity in the field, and determining whether or not I need a polarizer and then adding or removing it as needed is more trouble than it’s worth, each lens in my bag has its own polarizer that rarely comes off during daylight hours.
-During the day I remove my polarizer only when I need more light, want to use a neutral density filter (I don’t like stacking filters), or if I’m concerned about differential polarization.
+I remove my polarizer only when I need more light, want to use a neutral density filter (I don’t like stacking filters), or if I’m concerned about differential polarization.

 But.
 Shooting with no polarizer is better than using an incorrectly oriented polarizer.
 If you’re going to follow my “always on” polarizer approach, you must be diligent about rotating the polarizer and checking its effect on each composition, or risk doing more harm than good to your image.

 Like many photographers, I always use a filter as protection for my front lens element; unlike many photographers, I don’t use UV or skylight filters.
 While it’s possible to stack a polarizer atop a UV or skylight filter, I don’t.
 Instead, because it never comes off, my polarizer doubles as protection for the front lens element.

-Given that my polarizers are in the $200 range, this gets a little expensive when a filter “takes one for the team,” but it’s cheaper than replacing an entire lens, and more desirable than stacking superfluous glass between my subject and my sensor, not to mention the vignetting stacking causes.
-On the other hand, I will use a graduated neutral density filter with a polarizer (though rarely since switching to Sony, thanks to great dynamic range), because GNDs serve a specific (not superfluous) need that doesn’t disappear when a polarizer is added.
+Given that my polarizers are in the $200 range, this gets a little expensive when a filter “takes one for the team,” but it’s cheaper than replacing an entire lens, and more desirable than stacking superfluous glass between my subject and my sensor—not to mention the vignetting stacking causes.
+On the other hand, I sometimes do use a graduated neutral density filter with a polarizer (though rarely since switching to Sony, thanks to great dynamic range), because GNDs serve a specific (not superfluous) need that doesn’t disappear when a polarizer is added.

 The polarizer and lens hoods